 This story shows how potentially easy it is for anyone, not necessarily someone who sets out to commit a crime, to become an expert in gift card cloning.
-Zepeda simply cloned gift cards that others had purchased using a computer program he found online.
+Zepeda simply cloned gift cards that others had purchased using software he found online.
 He used a card swipe device containing a magnetic reader that was capable of rewriting a card’s information.
 The case came to light when local Fred Meyer stores started receiving complaints from customers attempting to redeem their gift cards, only to find out that their cards had a zero balance.

 Since most legitimate customers check their gift card balance only periodically, the huge numbers of inquiries per card suggested the work of a non-human inquirer.
 The culprit was a computer program that Zepeda downloaded to electronically check each card’s balances hundreds of times a day.
 Police were able to link Zepeda to the crime through his computer’s internet protocol address combined with in-store video surveillance.
 They finally caught him using a cloned Fred Meyer gift card.